tracktwo/sightlines/README.md

 lower value will mean a lower lag time between moving the mouse and updated LoS being displayed on-screen, but may increase CPU use.
 Conversely, setting this value higher can improve performance at a cost of less frequent LoS updates.

+SHOW_FRIENDLY_INDICATORS controls whether or not friendly units (e.g. XCom) are also highlighted using the indicator.
+This may be useful in LW to determine whether or not a unit will be in sight for Command.
+It is off by default as some may find all the additional indicators to be distracting.

 SightIndicator controls how visible aliens are represented in the game.
 There are four possible values: